TylersDurden/AlgorithmicArt/README.md

 design.

 # Nature

+## Evolution
+Fractal Bacterial growth, and some water like annealing.

 ## Fractal Fire
 Generate fractal patterns with cellular automata that evolve from initial states like a solid square or a rectange(```python fractal_fire.py -coal ```).
 The location of this solid will greatly shape